 - The Commission reserves the right to not publish material on its website that is offensive, potentially defamatory, or clearly out of scope for the inquiry or study in question.

 - Copyright in submissions sent to the Commission resides with the author(s), not with the Commission.

 - Do not send us material for which you are not the copyright owner - such as newspaper articles - you should just reference or link to this material in your submission.

 - This is a public review and all submissions should be provided as public documents that can be placed on the Commission's website for others to read and comment on.
 However, information which is of a confidential nature or which is submitted in confidence can be treated as such by the Commission, provided the cause for such treatment is shown.

-- Material supplied in confidence should be clearly marked 'IN CONFIDENCE' and be in a separate attachment to non-confidential material.
+- Material supplied in confidence should be clearly marked 'IN CONFIDENCE'.

 - You are encouraged to contact the Commission for further information and advice before submitting such material.